huzefaMD/ai/Claude/Lesson4.md

 | "Think out loud" | When you want full transparency |
 | "Before answering, consider..." | When you want Claude to weigh factors |
 | "What are the pros and cons first?" | Before a recommendation |

+## 3 Levels of Chain of Thought

+*Level 1-*

+*Simple CoT
+Just add "think step by step" to any prompt:*

+Should I run paid ads for HuzefAI right now?
+Think step by step before answering.